fccm/chimp-test/README.md

 # License

-This game is released under a restrictionless Zlib license, see the file LICENSE.txt for details.
+This program is released under a restrictionless Zlib license, see the file LICENSE.txt for details.